libreobjet/open-guide/motivation.md

 see also https://en.wikipedia.org/wiki/Shaker_furniture

 ### Victor Papanek
-He was a designer and educator who became a strong advocate of the socially and ecologically responsible design of products, tools, and community infrastructures.
-He disapproved of manufactured products that were unsafe, showy, maladapted, or essentially useless.
-His products, writings, and lectures were collectively considered an example and spur by many designers.
+He was a designer and educator who became a strong advocate of the socially and ecologically responsible design of products, tools and community infrastructures.
+He disapproved of manufactured products that were unsafe, showy, maladapted or essentially useless.
+His products, writings and lectures were collectively considered an example and spur by many designers.
 Papanek was a philosopher of design and as such he was an untiring, eloquent promoter of design aims and approaches that would be sensitive to social and ecological considerations.
 He wrote that "design has become the most powerful tool with which man shapes his tools and environments (and, by extension, society and himself).
 *Design for the Real World: Human Ecology and Social Change* in french http://issuu.com/pierrebv/docs/victor_papanek_-_design_pour_un_monde_r_el